A Celebration Marking Two Decades of Partnership Between TouroCOM and Harlem Community

 “Bridging the Gap”

-At the Fireside Chat, Dr. Steier moderated a conversation on the topic “Bridging the Gap: Addressing Health Disparities and Doctor Shortages in Underserved Communities” with Drs.
+At the Fireside Chat, Dean Steier moderated a conversation on the topic “Bridging the Gap: Addressing Health Disparities and Doctor Shortages in Underserved Communities” with Drs.
 Palmer, Gadey and Wright.

-The panelists explored the impact of healthcare workforce shortages on underserved communities, specifically Harlem, and how institutions like TouroCOM can play a vital role in fostering change.
-Their talk centered on innovative approaches to address health disparities, TouroCOM’s partnerships in Harlem, and future strategies for developing a diverse and dedicated workforce.
+The panelists explored the impact of healthcare workforce shortages on various communities, specifically Harlem, and how institutions like TouroCOM can play a vital role in fostering change.
+Their talk centered on innovative approaches to address health outcomes, TouroCOM’s partnerships in Harlem, and future strategies for developing the physician workforce.

-Touro Provost Dr. Patricia Salkin presented three awards: Dean Steier received a Distinguished Leadership Award for outstanding contributions to the school and the field of osteopathic medicine; Dr. Palmer received a Community Impact Award for initiatives that strengthened the bond between TouroCOM and Harlem; and Dr. Sowmya Gadey, a primary care practitioner and inaugural chair of the Alumni Board, received the Alumni Award for building alumni programming and serving underserved populations in Norwalk, Connecticut.
+Touro Provost Dr. Patricia Salkin presented the three awards: The Distinguished Leadership Award to Dean Steier for outstanding contributions to the school and the field of osteopathic medicine; the Community Impact Award to Dr. Palmer for initiatives that strengthened the bond between TouroCOM and Harlem; and the Alumni Award to Dr. Gadey, a primary care practitioner and inaugural chair of the Alumni Board, for building alumni programming and serving her community in Norwalk, Connecticut.